-A panel of benefit assessment hearing officers shall be appointed by the SCRTD Board.
-Each Hearing Officer shall be a retired Appellate or Superior Court judge, shall have been admitted to practice law in California for at least five years immediately preceding his/her appointment and shall have demonstrated knowledge in tax appeals, assessment appeals or other related subject matters.
+A panel of Benefit Assessment Hearing Officers shall be appointed by the SCRTD Board.
+Each Hearing Officer shall be a retired Appellate or Superior Court judge, shall have been admitted to practice law in California for at least five years immediately preceding his appointment and shall have demonstrated knowledge in tax appeals, assessment appeals or other related subject matters.

-4.7 GUIDELINES FOR CONDUCTING STAFF CONFERENCES
+4.7 GUIDELINES FOR CONDUCTING PRE-PETITION CONFERENCES/STAFF CONFERENCES

-Upon receipt of the petition by the SCRTD staff, the petitioner will be contacted to arrange a staff conference.
-The following sections outline the procedures to be followed regarding staff conferences between the petitioner and the SCRTD staff.
+Upon receipt of the petition by the SCRTD staff, the petitioner will be contacted to arrange a pre-petition conference or staff conference, as appropriate.
+The following sections outline the procedures to be followed regarding pre-petition conferences and staff conferences between the petitioner and the SCRTD staff.